pombreda/getpaid/getpaid.pxpay/trunk/src/getpaid/pxpay/README.txt

 #
 # All Rights Reserved.
 #
+#
-# This software is subject to the provisions of the GNU General Public License
+# This product is licensed under the Zope Public License (ZPL),
-# Version 2 (GPL).
-A copy of the GPL should accompany this distribution.
+# available at "Zope Public License":http://www.zope.org/Resources/ZPL
 #
 # THIS SOFTWARE IS PROVIDED "AS IS" AND ANY AND ALL EXPRESS OR IMPLIED
 # WARRANTIES ARE DISCLAIMED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED